Chart Color Schemes

 Andrews Farm faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 9.8%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 7.4%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.1%).
-Vocational credentials are prevalent, with 42.0% of residents aged 15+ holding such qualifications, including advanced diplomas (8.8%) and certificates (33.2%).
-Educational participation is high, with 35.2% of residents currently enrolled in formal education, comprising 16.1% in primary, 8.5% in secondary, and 3.5% in tertiary education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common (7.4%), followed by postgraduate qualifications (1.3%) and graduate diplomas (1.1%).
+Vocational credentials are prominent, with 42.0% of residents aged 15+ holding them, including advanced diplomas (8.8%) and certificates (33.2%).

-Educational participation is notably high, with 35.2% of residents currently enrolled in formal education.
+Educational participation is high, with 35.2% of residents currently enrolled in formal education.
 This includes 16.1% in primary education, 8.5% in secondary education, and 3.5% pursuing tertiary education.

 Frequently Asked Questions - Education